nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 </div>

 Step 5.
-The user then decides to execute the command `list`.
+The user then decides to execute the command `list -pa`.
 Since this command modifies the ModelManager, `Model#commit()` is called.
 Since the `currentStatePointer` is not pointing at the end of the `ModelManagerStateList`, all ModelManager states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/David …​` command.
+Reason: It no longer makes sense to redo the `add -pa n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState4](images/UndoRedoState4.png)